-The stitches from your surgery will dissolve or be removed 7-10 days after surgery and you will be able to leave the hospital once your surgeon is confident that you are healing well.
+The stitches from your surgery will dissolve or be removed 7 to 10 days after surgery and you will be able to leave the hospital once your surgeon is confident that you are healing well.

 After you go home, it is important to have appointments scheduled with your trusted GP and mental health professionals to ensure you are supported in this stage of your recovery.

-You can go back to your usual routine when you feel well enough to do so, which is typically 4–6 weeks but can also be longer in some cases.
+You can go back to your usual routine when you feel well enough to do so, which is typically 4 to 6 weeks but can also be longer in some cases.

-Most importantly, for the first 8 weeks you will continue to wear a prosthesis inside your vagina most of the time, ensuring it doesn’t heal too narrow or shallow.
+Most importantly, for the first 8 weeks you will continue to wear a prosthesis inside your vagina most of the time, ensuring it doesn’t heal too narrowly or shallowly.

 The amount of time the prosthesis is left out will gradually be increased as per your surgeon’s advice, but as a reference, you can consider the following timeline: